Healthy House Entryway Ideas: How to Stop Toxins at the Front Door

 Rustic Solid Pine Coat Rack

 Bench: Having a spot to sit and take shoes off and put them on again is perfect for ensuring that shoes won’t be brought into a kitchen or living room to be put on again.
 It also serves as another reminder to both kids and guests that shoes can stay in your entryway area.
-These picks are all GreenGuard Certified:
+Providing a comfortable bench (like a solid wood or GreenGuard Certified option) makes the process easier for guests and grandparents.
+It signals that your home is a sanctuary where the floor is safe for little ones to crawl on.

-Table: An entry table is a perfect place to set things while you’re getting ready or coming inside.
+An entry table is a perfect place to set things while you’re getting ready or coming inside.
 With entryway ideas like this one, you won’t have to track back into the house with shoes on or leave your purse on the kitchen counter.
+For furniture, I suggest looking for GreenGuard Certified pieces to ensure they aren’t contributing to indoor air pollution while they help you stay organized.
 Again, these ideas are all GreenGuard Certified safe to bring into your living spaces:

 Baskets: I use baskets EVERYWHERE in my house.
 In our entryway each of the kids gets their own basket for shoes.
 This way, it’s easy for them to put the shoes away PLUS the basket catches any dirt or debris that was on the shoe.
 Every now and then we just dump out the basket and vacuum out what’s left over.
 I love using baskets that are a little more natural.
 You could also use baskets to store hats and gloves in the winter or suncare items in the summer.